Menu

 Conclusion

 The persistent high rates of injury and fatality make a compelling case for strong, legislated oversight of drug and alcohol use in UK construction.
-Stakeholders increasingly agree proper nationwide drug testing programmes could improve safety and help those needing support.
+Stakeholders increasingly agree that proper nationwide drug testing programmes could improve safety and help those needing support.

 Workers have a right to a sober, risk-free worksite.
 Regulated testing across the sector is an overdue measure that would benefit construction businesses and their employees alike.
 The industry should advocate for coherent testing policies to be implemented as part of its duty of care to Britain’s builders.